ZWhimsi/CS8803_GPU/README.md

       - Memory Per Core: 2 GB
   - Traces are located at `/storage/ice-shared/cs8803o21/macsim_traces`.
 The simulator will automatically pick them up.
 - **Using your own machine**:
-  - Traces will be automatically downloaded to the local `macsim_traces` directory.
+  - After using `make traces` command, traces will be automatically downloaded to the local `macsim_traces` directory.
   - Macsim needs zlib to uncompress trace files. zlib and correspoding headers can be installed using `$ sudo apt install zlib1g zlib1g-dev`.